 For better views of the moon, many people head to the many towers of Shanghai to get a closer look.
-Try Jin Mao, Shanghai Center Tower, or Oriental Pearl Radio & TV Tower for better views if you’re visiting during this time.
+Try Jin Mao or Oriental Pearl Radio & TV Tower for better views if you’re visiting during this time.

 International Music Fireworks Festival

 A tradition since 2000, the International Music Fireworks Festival takes place at Century Park in Pudong.

 Pyrotechnic experts from China and all over the world come together to set off a colorful, cutting-edge display over the water.
 The fireworks are accompanied by a soundtrack to create a ‘fire symphony’.

 Getting in: the International Music Fireworks Festival is free to attend.

 China Shanghai International Arts Festival

 October 19 – November 18, 2018